 Maile M. Hirota

-Ms. Hirota enjoys practicing yoga.
-She maintains a worm bin at home and enjoys spending time with her family, including her two siamese cats, Fred and Ted.
-She is a sports fan, especially of UH basketball and the University of Michigan Wolverines.
-She enjoys a friendly rivalry in the office with Stella, who graduated from that other Michigan school.
+Ms. Hirota enjoys spending time with her family, including her husband, their daughters, cats Fred & Ted, dog Rosie and rabbit Coco.
+She is a sports fan, especially of University of Hawaii basketball and the University of Michigan Wolverines.